kordis-leitstelle/kordis/README.md

 ## For Developers/Contributors

 We greatly appreciate contributions of any kind.
-We understand that it is a big project to join.

 **Please understand, that the language for this project is English.
 The program itself is in German language.** This is due to the fact that we are using this